Advertisements

 The second stage is disc protrusion; the disc bulging further exceeds and forces the outer layer to come out slightly from its circumference.
 As you can see in the figure above, the outer fibrous annulus is still intact, but the nucleus pulposus pushes it further to bulge out of its circumference.

-This causes even more pressure on the exiting nerve, and it’s obviously slightly more painful than the first stage.
+This causes even more pressure on the exiting nerve and is slightly more painful than the first stage.

 Symptoms of the second stage of disk herniation